mozilla/jsoncache/README.md

 apply the `transformer` function to the data before it's returned.
 Typical use cases might involve initializing a sklearn model.

 You can optionally pass in `block_until_cached`=True so that the constructor will block until a model is loaded successfully from the network.

+All background threads are marked as daemon threads so using this code won't cause your application to wait for thread death.

 ```
 Python 3.7.8 | packaged by conda-forge | (default, Jul 31 2020, 02:37:09)